 It should come to no surprise to anyone that the Accuforce V2 snuck its way inside this review as well.
 It balances torque and torque resolution perfectly, resulting in an unparalleled realistic feel.
 Perhaps the most impressive addition is the auto-optimization feature which causes the wheelbase to change its settings to best mirror your driving style, your driving line, what track you’re on, what car you’re using, how all these interact.
 It’s more expensive, but you’d expect as much from the top pick out there.

 The Fanatec Podium DD1 is an elite direct drive wheel with a plethora of great features and a high yet reasonable cost.
 The same elation you felt when switching from a controller to a force feedback wheel you will feel once again when you pick up a direct drive wheel with the pedigree and achievements of the DD1.
-If you have some money to spare then it is imperative that you at least look at the DD1 and its younger brother the DD2.
+If you have some money to spare then it is imperative that you at least look at the DD1 and its older brother the DD2.

 Last Updated on